ClaudiaHu1/ragas-simple-line-chart/README.md

-Px-Simple-Line-Chart
+Rasgas-Simple-Line-Chart
 -----------------------------------------------

 ## Overview

-Px-Simple-Line-Chart is a Predix Experience ('Px') component.
+Rasgas-Simple-Line-Chart is used only for APM Rasgas team's component.

 - <a href="http://pxc-demos.grc-apps.svc.ice.ge.com/bower_components/px-simple-line-chart/demo.html" target="_blank">Demo</a>
 - <a href="http://pxc-demos.grc-apps.svc.ice.ge.com/bower_components/px-simple-line-chart/index.html" target="_blank">API Docs</a>

-Use the Px-Simple-Line-Chart component to visualize a series of numeric values as a line chart.
+Use the rasgas-Simple-Line-Chart component to visualize a series of numeric values as a line chart.
 The series is represented by a thin blue line connecting a sequence of points, the position of each proportionally point representing a single coordinate value.

 Optionally, a `threshold` value may be defined to draw a thin orange line horizontally at the y-axis point representing the value.
 By default a threshold label will be drawn in an axis bar on the left side of the chart.
 If a custom threshold label is necessary a string may also be passed to the component as `threshold-label`.